 Our transportation network comprises 695km of roads (475km sealed and 220km unsealed), 153 bridges, 3,125 streetlights, over 7,500 culverts and drainage structures, 380km of footpaths and associated assets such as signs, rails and structures.
 In this section..
 Becoming an approved contractor Berm Mowing Dust Seal Programme Mercury Bay Summer Shuttle Mobility Parking Road and Highway Conditions Road Safety Information Road Stopping Guide Street flags and banners Our communities want effective transportation networks and our aim is to provide safe, reliable and accessible roads around the district with consideration for the environment.
 To do this the council is involved in the planning, provision, development, operation and maintenance of a district transport network for various modes of travel and for public access.
 State Highways within our district are managed by the New Zealand Transport Agency (NZTA) and are not part of Council's transport.
 Finger Signs Download information about Finger Signs from the download box on the right-hand side of this web page.
 If you have any questions please feel free to contact us.
 Overweight Permit Application Download the overweight permit application from the right-hand side of this web page.
 Approved Contractors List (Roading) Download the approved contractors list (Roading) from the right-hand side of this web page.
-Construction of a Vehicle Crossing Download the application for construction of vehicle crossing from the right-hand side of this web page.
-Corridor Access Request Form Need to dig on our land (roads, berms etc), then please fill in the Corridor Access Request Form.
-Please feel free to contact us for further information.
-Please contact our Roading Manager or Opus International in Thames for a copy of the "conditions for the excavation and reinstatement of trenches" document.
+Construction of a Vehicle Crossing Construction of a vehicle crossing for a private property is the responsibility of the property owner.
+Council's vehicle crossing policy and specifications provides information regarding property owners' responsibilities and vehicle crossing requirements.
+These documents can be downloaded from the right hand side of this webpage.
+If you plan to use a council approved contractor (list of approved contractors can be downloaded from the right hand side of the webpage or click here) complete the construction of vehicle crossing by a Council authorised contractor application form.
+If you do not plan to use a Council approved contractor, complete the construction of vehicle crossing by a contractor not authorised to work without supervision form.
+Please return completed form to one of Council's offices along with payment of the vehicle crossing application fee.
+Corridor Access Request Need to work or dig within the road boundary (on roads, berms etc.)?
+Please lodge a corridor access request at least 10 working days prior to start of work, using one of the following methods (depending on whether you are excavating or just working within the road boundary).
+For work within the road boundary involving excavation: Step 1: Go to https://www.beforeudig.co.nz/# Step 2: If you don't have a login for beforeudig you will need to set up one at this stage.
+Step 3: Lodge an enquiry (called a corridor access request or CAR) including all information requested.
+Step 4: Your CAR for your planned excavation will then go through Council's roading consultant who will process your enquiry and advise whether they require further information or whether it is approved.
+Step 5: Once your CAR has been approved work can start on the approved start date.
+For non-excavation work within the road boundary (includes work with the road boundary on private structures for example shop verandas): Step 1: Go to http://www.corridoraccess.co.nz/permit-requests/non-excavation-requests Step 2: If you don't have a login for www.corridoraccess.co.nz you will need to set up one at this stage.
+Step 3: Lodge an enquiry (called a corridor access request or CAR) including all information requested.
+Step 4: Your CAR for your planned excavation will then go through Council's roading consultant who will process your enquiry and they will advise whether they require further information or whether it is approved.
+Step 5: Once your CAR has been approved work can start on the approved start date.
+Please feel free to contact Council for further information.
 Our Roading Business - Activities and Services A well-maintained roading network enables economic activity and growth by allowing for the efficient transport of goods and services and by promoting visitor access to the Coromandel.
 Road safety is also improved as part of proactive road maintenance.
 While the Council has a legal obligation to maintain roads (with the exception of State Highways) within the district, the Council determines the service level at which roads are maintained and whether or not a road is maintained if the public benefit is limited.
 The Council’s transport management decisions are shaped by its Roading Activity Management Plan, which is underpinned by the Waikato Regional Land Transport Strategy and the Government Policy Statement (GPS) on Land Transport.
 Our role includes ensuring new roads constructed through land development projects, meet District Plan requirements including appropriate levels of service standards.
 Council's local road network is maintained through multi-year maintenance contracts and is renewed and improved through annual resurfacing, pavement reconstruction, widening and minor improvement contracts.
 Council manages the district transportation network and funds the ongoing costs for most transportation activities from both rates and investment (subsidy) from NZTA.
-NZTA subsidises road activities which meet their investment criteria at 47% at present, increasing to 51% in 2020/21.
+NZTA subsidises road activities which meet their investment criteria at 48% at present, increasing to 51% in 2020/21.
 This means the true cost of the district transportation activity is approximately double that funded by rate revenue.